arXiv/arxiv-docs/source/about/accessibility_forum/participants.md

 For Sarah, her career as a researcher is intertwined with her work as a disability advocate.
 She was born legally blind and has a strong interest in the accessibility of science to people with disabilities.
 Her work includes usability testing for Astronify, a project of the Space Telescope Institute turning datasets into audio.
 [Sarah's University Profile](https://curf.upenn.edu/profile/kane-sarah)

+### Dr. Kaveh Bazargan
+Director, River Valley Technologies

+Kaveh is a physicist, and one of the first to use TeX (1983).
+In 1988 he founded River Valley Technologies, with the aim of improving the publishing process.
+Kaveh has a special interest in the accessibility of STM content, and in particular of mathematics.
+He is a proponent of open standards, and in particular an advocate of XML as the "format of record".
+[Kaveh's LinkedIn](https://www.linkedin.com/in/bazargankaveh/)

 ### Bill Kasdorf
 Principal, Kasdorf & Associates; Founding partner, Publishing Technology Partners; W3C Global Publishing Evangelist, W3C Publishing Working Group member, EPUB 3 Community Group member.